Fort Garry

 Fort Garry, also known as Upper Fort Garry, was a Hudson's Bay Company trading post located at the confluence of the Red and Assiniboine rivers in or near the area now known as The Forks in what is now central Winnipeg, Manitoba.

 Fort Garry was established in 1822, although its first iteration was destroyed in 1826 by severe flooding.
 The trading post was rebuilt in 1836 and served as the administrative centre for the Red River Colony.
 From 1869 to 1870, the fort was briefly occupied by Louis Riel and his Métis followers during the Red River Rebellion.
 The fort was demolished in the 1880s to make way for Winnipeg's Main Street, although the fort's gate remains.

 The site of the former fort was designated as a part of a larger National Historic Site in 1924.
 Development of a provincial heritage site on the historic site of Fort Garry began in the early 21st century.

+Site

+Upper Fort Garry was established near the confluence of the Red and Assiniboine rivers, at a site that had served as an Indigenous gathering place, trading centre, and transportation hub for thousands of years before European settlement.
+The location provided access to major river and overland trade routes linking Hudson Bay with the North American interior and the northern Great Plains, making it an ideal location for the Hudson's Bay Company's commercial, administrative, and transportation operations.

+Today, the site occupies a city block in downtown Winnipeg, bounded by Main Street to the east, Assiniboine Avenue to the south, Fort Street to the west, and Broadway to the north.
+It lies immediately south of the Manitoba Club, across Main Street from the Fort Garry Hotel, and just south of The Forks.

+Construction and architecture

+Fort Garry was established by the Hudson's Bay Company in 1822 on or near the former site of the North West Company's Fort Gibraltar.
+Four years later, the Red River Flood of 1826 destroyed the fort.

+The Hudson's Bay Company rebuilt the fort in 1835–1836 to meet the administrative and supply needs of the Red River Settlement.
+The rebuilt post became known as Upper Fort Garry to distinguish it from Lower Fort Garry, which had been established in 1831 approximately 32 km downriver.
+Upper Fort Garry was not completed as a single building project.
+From 1835 to 1887, its structures were built, enlarged, relocated, adapted to different uses, and demolished.